Space heaters are typically small heating units that you use to supplement your primary heating system.

 7. DeLonghi Convection Panel Heater

-Panel heaters are convective electric space heaters.
+Panel convection heaters are electric space heaters.
 They work by warming hot air via a hot element in the panel body.
 The hot air is then circulated through the room.

-This specific model, which is also one of the best wall mounted electric heater for large room, installs on the wall and comes with feet to stand on the floor.
+These convection heaters, which are also one of the best wall mounted electric heater for large room, installs on the wall and come with feet to stand on the floor.
 Whichever installation option you choose, it’s perfect for any application and décor.